kyverno/website/content/en/docs/Writing policies/generate.md

 The `generate` rule supports `match` and `exclude` blocks, like other rules.
 Hence, the trigger for applying this rule can be the creation of any resource.
 It is also possible to match or exclude API requests based on subjects, roles, etc.

-The `generate` rule is triggered during the API CREATE operation.
 To keep resources synchronized across changes, you can use the `synchronize` property.
 When `synchronize` is set to `true`, the generated resource is kept in-sync with the source resource (which can be defined as part of the policy or may be an existing resource), and generated resources cannot be modified by users.
 If  `synchronize` is set to  `false` then users can update or delete the generated resource directly.

 When using a `generate` rule, the origin resource can be either an existing resource in the cluster, or a new resource defined in the rule itself.
 When the origin resource is a pre-existing resource such as a ConfigMap or Secret, for example, the `clone` object is used.
 See the [Clone Source](#clone-source) section for more details.
 When the origin resource is a new resource defined within the manifest of the rule, the `data` object is used.
 See the [Data Source](#clone-source) section for more details.
 These are mutually exclusive and only one may be specified per rule.